Biggest Threat In PH Future… Education Failing Our Students

-The World Bank was asked to apologize for declaring the crisis in the Filipinos’ bottom-dwelling performance in math, science and language — the components for succeeding or falling behind in the next stage of world development.
+The World Bank was asked by the Department of Education under Secretary Briones to apologize for declaring the crisis in the Filipinos’ bottom-dwelling performance in math, science and language — the components for succeeding or falling behind in the next stage of world development.
 Various international and local tests over the years had confirmed this dismal performance of Philippine learning.

 Lamentably, Duterte ‘s initial response was “Mahirap kasi tayo,” forgetting that South Korea, China, Hongkong, Vietnam and others were much poorer than the Philippines a few decades ago, did not speak English, where people were dying of war and famine, but are now top performers in not only math and science, and in English as well (at least in written English).
 They are outperforming even most of the developed world in business and technology as well.

 Lack of funds is true, but it is not the issue.
 The decline is one that has been happening over the past decades as shown by the “achievements” of the Philippines in the Trends in International Mathematics and Science Study (TIMSS), where we placed 58th over 58 in 2019, and in the Program for International Student Assessment (PISA) in 2018, where we had a spectacularly low performance of 79th of 79, and as corroborated by local tests as well.